jryans/jryans.github.com/content/guides/lto/index.md

 but most other cross-modules optimisations are skipped.
 GCC, on the other hand,
-partitions (nearly) the same optimisation work it would have done with one thread into a batch per thread, so it should achieve the same run-time performance as with basic LTO.
+partitions (nearly) the same optimisation work it would have done with one thread into a batch per thread.

+This suggests that GCC's parallel LTO should be able to get closer than LLVM in achieving the same run-time performance as with basic LTO (our recurring dataset shows a 0.23% run-time delta between LLVM's basic and parallel modes).
+At the same time, LLVM's approach may be better able to handle incremental changes in a single module of large program.
-(If you would like to see data comparing the two modes in GCC, please let me know.)
+If you would like to see data comparing the two modes in GCC, please let me know.

 This mode is also referred to as "thin LTO", particularly in the LLVM ecosystem.